What is the Intel® Boot Agent?

-How do I prevent the Intel Boot Agent from executing?
+How do I stop the Intel Boot Agent?

-- Enter your BIOS configuration and find the order settings for the boot devices.
+- Go into the BIOS and find the order settings for the boot devices.

 - Move the boot agent down the list after the hard drive or the device you prefer to boot from.